CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Jin Sung-Il and Pak Jin-Song, North Korean nationals, are wanted for orchestrating an IT fraud scheme that defrauded at least 64 U.S. companies between April 2018 and August 2024, generating over $866,000 in illicit revenue for the DPRK.
-The suspects used forged U.S. passports and stolen identity documents to conceal their true identities and circumvent sanctions while obtaining remote work positions.
-Federal arrest warrants were issued on January 21, 2025, in Miami, Florida, as the investigation continues to identify additional victims and trace laundered funds through Chinese banking channels.
+Jin Sung-Il and Pak Jin-Song are North Korean nationals accused of operating a sophisticated IT fraud scheme that defrauded at least 64 U.S. companies between April 2018 and August 2024, generating over $866,255 in revenue for the DPRK.
+The suspects used forged and stolen identity documents, including U.S. passports with stolen personal information, to conceal their true identities and circumvent sanctions.
+Federal arrest warrants were issued on January 21, 2025, in Miami, Florida, but the suspects remain at large and their current whereabouts are unknown.

 Case